jwpkg/gitversion/README.md

 - tag the current version(s)
 - push to the origin

->> Note: Due to the ***gitversion.out*** folder pack and publish can be executed in different jobs.
+> Due to the ***gitversion.out*** folder pack and publish can be executed in different jobs.
 This enables running parallel jobs together with pack/build before publishing (i.e. end-to-end tests jobs and code quality jobs)